HC TWK Innsbruck: Venue

-The Innsbruck Sharks' home games are played at the OlympiaWorld Innsbruck complex, which hosted the Winter Olympic Games in 1964 and 1976.
+The Innsbruck Sharks' home games are played at the Olympia World Innsbruck complex, which hosted the Winter Olympic Games in 1964 and 1976.
 Innsbruck have the luxury to play at two home venues within the complex, after first primarily using the Olympiahalle Innsbruck which seated approximately 8,000, which was renovated for the 2005 IIHF World Championship.

-In 2005, the Sharks moved to also play in the smaller capacity and purpose built Tyrolean Ice Arena which seats 3,200.
+In 2005, the Sharks moved to also play in the smaller capacity and purpose built TIWAG Arena which seats 3,200.
 The Olympiahalle is now used sparingly, specially to cater for larger crowds on important rival games or playoff games.